-EMFC graduates are able to oversee and report on the tax and legal implications of the functioning of the organization.
+A.6 oversee and report on the tax and legal implications of the functioning of the organization.
 In addition, EMFC graduates are able to recognize when a specialized lawyer needs to be consulted and they can act as a discussion partner for such a specialist.